 We have a well established link at Mellor Primary School and Cale Green Primary School.
 These two schools couldn’t be more different; Cale Green is in central, urban Stockport with 23 languages spoken and 324 children on roll, and Mellor is a rural setting overlooking green fields on the edge of Stockport near to Derbyshire, with 5 different languages spoken and is much smaller with 220 children on roll.
 They have been linking Year 5 classes since 2009-2010 and still find so many similarities and differences to explore.
 A link that is fully supported and championed by two dedicated and passionate Headteachers who want their children to gain skills and knowledge to support their pupils in the society in which their children live.
 It’s a wonderful, long established link that continues to be impactful valuable and exciting.
 Headteacher at Mellor Primary School, Jim Nicholson and David Marshall, Headteacher at Cale Green Primary School, shared their thoughts with us on the benefits of linking.

-Stockport Linking’s neutral venues include: Manchester Museum (where children build clay totems for each school), Z Arts (where children use clay, dance, song, music to connect) and our free training space: The People’s History Museum (where banners for each school are created).
+Schools would normally meet for the first time at a neutral venue, this year of course they are unable to do this and they will have a shared theatre experience instead, followed by joint work related to social action through kindness.
+In previous years, Stockport Linking’s neutral venues included: Manchester Museum (where children build clay totems for each school), Z Arts (where children use clay, dance, song, music to connect) and our free training space: The People’s History Museum (where banners for each school are created).
 Some of our partner schools are so close they walk to each other on visit days.
 For others, it can take an hour to travel to each school.
 Regardless of the distance, all have found common ground.
 Staff and children have shared experiences, have learnt from each other, have laughed and eaten together.
 Schools Linking has provided the structure for long lasting relationships between schools.
 Arden Primary School in Stockport and Birchfields Primary School, Manchester, have linked for eight years- an established link professionally for staff and for the children who have passed through Year 4.

 “The Schools Linking project has enabled the pupils to see a different part of Stockport they would not usually visit; to hear about other hobbies and experiences they may not have heard of.
 It gives them the opportunity to talk to people and form bonds with a wider circle of people.
 It is meaningful and fun. “